-To request public records, you must fill out an Access to Public Records Request form (see below) and submit the form to the Department having possession of the records.
+The Access to Public Records Act ("APRA") governs the process to obtain access to public records from the City.
+To request public records, you must fill out a Public Records Request form and submit the form to the Legal Department or the Department having possession of the records.
+Requests can be made in person or may be submitted by e-mail, regular mail, or fax.
 Oral requests for records must be converted to the City's written form.
-If you have prepared a written request on your own, it can be attached to the City's form, and you should then complete the top portion of the City's form.
+If you have prepared a written request on your own, it can be attached to the City's form, but you will still need to complete the top portion of the City's form.

 Alcoholic Beverage Permit What is an Alcoholic Beverage Permit?
 An Alcoholic beverage permit is a written certificate issued by the…